espressif/pytest-embedded/docs/usages/expecting.rst

    Set the timeout in seconds for this expect statement.
 (Default: 30 s)

-   Will throw an ``pexpect.TIMEOUT`` exception if it exceeded the specified value.
+   Will throw an :obj:`pexpect.TIMEOUT` exception if it exceeded the specified value.

 -  ``expect_all``.